wavemaker/docs/docs/apis-and-services/configurations/profile-settings.md

 ## Database Configuration

-This section allows you to configure the database datasource and manage connection behavior for the selected  profile.
-For demonstration purposes, we are using the sample HRDB database as a reference
+This section provides an overview on configuring the database datasource and control connection behavior for a selected configuration profile.
+It defines how the application connects to the database, manages connection pooling, and limits the amount of data returned per request.

+For demonstration purposes, the sample HRDB database is used as a reference.
+The same configuration approach applies to any other supported database.

+The settings below allow you to:

+ - Specify database connection details such as the JDBC URL and credentials.

+ - Control connection pooling to optimize performance and resource usage.

+ - Limit the number of records returned per database query or REST API response.

 <!-- - **Records per request** – Defines the maximum number of rows returned by any database variable.
 This limit also applies to REST API responses.
 - **Connection pool size** – Specifies the minimum and maximum number of database connections maintained by the application. -->